 Once in your uterus, this little bundle of cells has to attach, or implant, into your uterine wall.
 This step — known as implantation — triggers rising levels of all those fun pregnancy hormones (estrogen, progesterone, and hCG, or human chorionic gonadotropin).

-If implantation doesn’t happen, your uterine lining is shed in your normal monthly period — a serious disappointment if you’re trying to get pregnant, but a reminder that your body is likely prepping for you to try again.
+If implantation doesn’t happen, your uterine lining is shed in your monthly period — a disappointment if you’re trying to get pregnant, but a reminder that your body is likely prepping for you to try again.

 But if implantation does occur, your hormones — sometimes a nuisance, but doing their job — cause the placenta and the embryo (your future baby) to develop and your uterine lining to stay in place and support your pregnancy.